-Rafting is perhaps the extreme sport popularly associated with West Virginia, though rafting adventures here need not been extreme.
+Whitewater rafting is perhaps the extreme sport most popularly associated with West Virginia, though rafting adventures here need not been extreme and though many rivers in West Virginia outside the mountains are gentle.
 Many rafting rivers are suited to family-style rafting, and paddlers need little or no experience.
 More than a dozen outfitters are licensed to guide rafting trips on West Virginia rivers.

 Whitewater Rafting Rivers

 - North Branch Rafting

 - Shenandoah River Rafting

 Map showing whitewater rafting areas

 - Whitewater Responsibility Act